perladvent/perldotcom/content/article/_pub_2005_12_21_a_timely_start.md

 {
+   "image" : null,
+   "thumbnail" : "/images/_pub_2005_12_21_a_timely_start/111-timely_start.gif",
+   "date" : "2005-12-21T00:00:00-08:00",
+   "categories" : "Tooling",
    "authors" : [
       "jean-louis-leroy"
    ],
-   "slug" : "/pub/2005/12/21/a_timely_start.html",
    "title" : "A Timely Start",
-   "description" : " This article is a follow-up to the lightning talk I delivered at the recent YAPC::Europe 2005 that took place in Braga, Portugal: \"Perl Vs. Korn Shell: 1-1.\" I presented two case studies taken from my experience as Perl expert...", "thumbnail" : "/images/_pub_2005_12_21_a_timely_start/111-timely_start.gif", "draft" : null,
    "tags" : [
       "perl-administration",
       "perl-installation",
       "perl-optimization",
       "perl-profiling"
    ],
-   "image" : null,
-   "categories" : "Tooling",
+   "slug" : "/pub/2005/12/21/a_timely_start.html",
-   "date" : "2005-12-21T00:00:00-08:00"
+   "draft" : null,
+   "description" : " This article is a follow-up to the lightning talk I delivered at the recent YAPC::Europe 2005 that took place in Braga, Portugal: \"Perl Vs. Korn Shell: 1-1.\" I presented two case studies taken from my experience as Perl expert..."
 }

-This article is a follow-up to the lightning talk I delivered at the recent YAPC::Europe 2005 that took place in Braga, Portugal: "Perl Vs.
-Korn Shell: 1-1."
+This article is a follow-up to the lightning talk I delivered at the recent YAPC::Europe 2005 that took place in Braga, Portugal: "Perl Vs. Korn Shell: 1-1."
 I presented two case studies taken from my experience as Perl expert at the Agency (they have asked me to remain discreet about their real name, but rest reassured, it's not the CIA, it's a European agency).

 In the first case, I explained how I had rewritten a heavily used Korn shell script in Perl, in the process bringing its execution time from a half-hour down to ten seconds.
 The audience laughed and applauded loudly at that point of my talk.

 Then I proceeded to the second case, where the situation was not so rosy for Perl.
 One of my colleagues had rewritten a simple `ksh` script that did a few computations then transferred a file over FTP.
 The rewrite in Perl ran ten times slower.

 ### Slower?

 My job was to investigate.
 I found a couple of obvious ways of speeding up the Perl script.
 First I removed hidden calls to subprocesses:

     use Shell qw( date which );
     # ...
     $now   = date();
     $where = which 'some_command';

 Then I replaced a few `use` directives with calls to `require`.
 If you're going to use the features contained in a module only conditionally, `require` may be preferable, because `perl` always executes `use` directives at compile time.

 Take this code: